collabhere/ark/README.md

 # ark

-A MongoDB client
+A MongoDB client.

+## Setup

+* Install dependencies using `npm i`.
+* Create a folder `bin` in root of the repository.
+* Download the `mongosh` binary from [here](https://www.mongodb.com/try/download/shell) for your platform.
+Use the tarball/zip downloads and get the binary.

+## Building a distributable

 **Note: You require node v14+ to build using electron-builder**

-## Setup

-1. Install dependencies using `npm i`.
-2. Build electron code using `npm run build:electron:prod`.
-You can build this in watch mode using `npm run build:electron` when developing the electron code.
+* Run `npm run build`.
+* The npm scripts `dist:linux`, `dist:windows` and `dist:macos` are available for creating a distributable for respective platforms.

+## Developing the react app only
-3. Run the application using `npm start`.
+* Run the application using `npm start`.